 Cleaning can increase your solar production.
 This of course depends on how dirty the solar portion of the roof is.
 Lots of leaves and debris will have a large effect.
 Dust, pollen, and ash can vary a lot from one area to another.
 With our west coast wildfires, some homes have so much ash that there is almost no solar production!
 Also, the roof looks a lot better when clean.
 Likely a poor reason, but it is a consideration.
-(Dec-2020 Update)
+(Jul-2024 Update)

 While you might be smart to hire someone to clean the roof, I worry they don’t know what they are doing with a Tesla solar roof.
 These roofs are different than solar panels and take a little more care.
 The big concern is safety and there are always risks when on a ladder or walking on your roof.
 Those with higher-pitched roofs and/or multiple stories might want to leave it to the pros.